iamsumitanand/My-SpcaeX_Project/README.md

 # My-SpcaeX_Project

-This is a readme file for my SpaceX project
+This is my SpaceX project

+We will work with all the details from SpaceX.
+It includes gathering Data,cleaning data,visualization and then building ML models on top of it.